-Appendix B Required communications with those charged with governance
+Appendix B UK required communications with those charged with governance

-There are certain communications that we must provide to the Finance, Audit and Performance Committee.
+There are certain communications that we must provide to the Audit Committee.
 These are detailed here:

-Re quired communication Re eference Planning and audit approach • Audit Plan Со mmunication of the planned scope and timing of the audit including any limitations.
-Significant findings from the audit &gt; Report to those charged • Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures with governance • Significant difficulties, if any, encountered during the audit • Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking • Expected modifications to the audit report • Other matters if any, significant to the oversight of the financial reporting process Mi sstatements • Report to those charged • Uncorrected misstatements and their effect on our audit opinion with governance • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Er- aud Poport to those charges • Report to those charged with governance • Enquiries of the Finance, Audit and Performance Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity • ► Letter to Governance Committee Chair • Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • A discussion of any other matters related to fraud Re lated parties • Report to those charged nificant matters arising during the audit in connection with the entity's related ties including, when applicable: with governance • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ex ternal confirmations • Report to those charged Management's refusal for us to request confirmations with governance • Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations • Report to those charged &gt; Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off with governance • Enquiry of the Finance, Audit and Performance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Finance, Audit and Performance Committee may be aware of
+Re quired communication Re eference Pla nning and audit approach • Audit Plan Co mmunication of the planned scope and timing of the audit including any limitations.
+Sig nificant findings from the audit • Audit Results Report Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures • Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking • Expected modifications to the audit report • Other matters if any, significant to the oversight of the financial reporting process Mis sstatements • Audit Results Report • Uncorrected misstatements and their effect on our audit opinion The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Fra ud • Audit Results Report • Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity • Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • A discussion of any other matters related to fraud Re ated parties > Audit Results Report nificant matters arising during the audit in connection with the entity's related ties including, when applicable: • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ext ternal confirmations • Audit Results Report • Management's refusal for us to request confirmations • Inability to obtain relevant and reliable audit evidence from other procedures Со nsideration of laws and regulations • Audit Results Report Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off • • Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of

-Required communication Reference Independence ▶ Audit Plan Communication of all significant facts and matters that bear on EY's objectivity and independence Report to those charged with governance Communication of key elements of the audit engagement director's consideration of independence and objectivity such as: ► The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Going concern Report to those charged Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: with governance ▶ Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements ► The adequacy of related disclosures in the financial statements Significant deficiencies in internal controls identified during the audit Report to those charged with governance Fee Information ► Audit Plan Breakdown of fee information at the agreement of the initial audit plan Breakdown of fee information at the completion of the audit Report to those charged with governance Annual Audit Letter if considered necessary Opening Balances (initial audits) Findings and issues regarding the opening balance of initial audits Report to those charged with governance Certification work ► Summary of certification work undertaken Annual Report to those charged with governance summarising grant certification Annual Audit Letter if considered necessary]
+Required communication Reference Independence Audit Plan Communication of all significant facts and matters that bear on EY's objectivity and Audit Results Report independence Communication of key elements of the audit engagement director's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Going concern Audit Results Report Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Significant deficiencies in internal controls identified during the audit Audit Results Report Fee Information Audit Plan Breakdown of fee information at the agreement of the initial audit plan Audit Results Report Breakdown of fee information at the completion of the audit Annual Audit Letter if considered necessary Certification work Certification Report ▶ Summary of certification work undertaken Annual Audit Letter if considered necessary